asmr-hex/new-yorken-poesry-magazine/README.md

 $ ctl-c # pause all services
 $ docker-compose down # gracefully stop all services
 ```
+## Workflow
+1. look at the [project board](https://github.com/connorwalsh/new-yorken-poesry-magazine/projects/1) and see if there are any backlog items whichare of interest to you ˁ˚ᴥ˚ˀ
+2. convert the backlog card into an issue (if it is not already an issue) and assign yourself adn anyone else to the issue.
+3. In the issue overview, describe in reasonable detail what you will work on (scope your work)
+4. branch off of `dev` using a descriptive feature name
+5. as you work make sure to rebase off of `dev` frequently to avoid nasty merge conflicts etc.
+6. [pro-tip] while working on an issue, make sure to include `#<issue no.>` within the commit message of all relevant commits s.t. these commits will show up in the issue.
+7. When done, open a PR with a detailed description of your changes (see [this](https://github.com/connorwalsh/new-yorken-poesry-magazine/pull/8) for an example) and assign reviewers.
+Make sure to rebase before opening the PR against the `dev` branch.
+Also, in the PR desciption include the words `resolves #<issue no.>` to automatically close the issue which this PR is addressing.

+This is somewhat of a [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) type workflow.

 ## Testing
 While test coverage is not %100 at the moment, you should include tests for the majority of features that you introduce in your PRs.
 See pre-existing test src in `server/`/`client/` for examples ʕつ•ᴥ•ʔつ